drewpendergrass/CHEEREIO/docs/The-ensemble-configuration-file.rst

 .. option:: CondaEnv

 	The name of the Conda environment with all of the CHEEREIO packages installed.
-It is strongly recommended that you install an environment using the YAML file that ships with CHEEREIO in the ``environments/`` folder.
+It is strongly recommended that you install an environment using the ``cheereio.yaml`` file that ships with CHEEREIO in the ``environments/`` folder.

 .. option:: AnimationEnv

 	The name of the Conda environment that has the tools necessary to make animated postprocessing plots.
-A YAML file will be added to the ``environments/`` folder before release giving this Conda environment.
+It is strongly recommended that you install an environment using the ``animation.yml`` file that ships with CHEEREIO in the ``environments/`` folder.

 .. option:: MaxPar